GeorgiiA/hello-world/README.md

 # hello-world
-My first repository
+This is a repository about my experience with GitHub.
-this is a repository about my experience with GitHub
+Step 1.
+I created the branch, redme-edits, do some changes and commit them.